 I’ve made some Southern cheese fries that are to die for and you can check that recipe out here!
 These fries are perfect for this recipe too.

-Kitchen Tools needed
+Kitchen Tools needed for this easy poutine recipe

 Wooden Spoons– You can never have too many wooden spoons.
 I have an entire drawer full and use one almost every day.